kdgyun/zoom-qna-checker/README.md

-# zoom-qna-checker
+# zoom-qna(poll)-checker

 <br>
 <br>

 Currently, **only the Korean version is supported**.
 That is, the content of the report must be in Korean.
 To receive the report in Korean, you can select Korean from the 'Language' option at the bottom of Zoom.

-For the CSV report file, go to Zoom web > Reports > Usage Reports > Webinar and check the Q&A Report.
+For the CSV report file, go to Zoom web > Reports > Usage Reports > Webinar and check the Poll Report.
 Then, select the date of the webinar you wish to grade.
 Finally, you can download the report by clicking on Generate CSV Report.

 <br>